Secure Cooperative Regenerating Codes for Distributed Storage Systems: Secure MBCR codes

-Thus, for group $i$, due to the eavesdroppers, the nodes that belong to the first type can only add the value of $(m_i-l_1^{i,1})\alpha$ to the cut.
-The second type, on the other hand, consists of $u_i-m_i$ nodes, out of which $l_1^{i,2}$ of them are eavesdropper.
-As the data downloaded is equal to the data stored at MBCR point, the nodes that are eavesdropped do not add a value to the cut.
-The remaining $u_i-m_i-l_1^{i,2}$ number of nodes contact $d$ live nodes, $\sum\limits_{j=0}^{i-1}u_j$ number of these belong to the previous groups being repaired.
-In addition, these nodes contact $t-1$ nodes from the same repair group, out of which $u_i-m_i-1$ number of nodes belong to $\Dc$.
-Accordingly, this cut-set bound is given by the following.
+where $l_1^{i} = l_1^{i, 1} + l_1^{i, 2}$.
+We consider the repair scenario represented in Fig.~\ref{fig:MBCRCut} and utilize Lemma~\ref{thm:SecureCutLemma} to obtain the desired bound.
+Here, for repair group $i$, due to the eavesdroppers, the nodes that belong to the first type can only add the value of $(m_i-l_1^{i,1})\alpha$ to the cut.
+That is, the right hand side of \eqref{eq:SecureCutBound} evaluates to $0$ for the $l_1^{i,1}$ number of eavesdropped nodes, and evaluates to $\alpha$ for the remaining $m_i-l_1^{i,1}$ number of nodes of first type in $i$th repair group.
+The second type, on the other hand, consists of $n_i-m_i$ nodes in repair group $i$, out of which $l_1^{i,2}$ of them are eavesdropped.
+As the amount of the data downloaded during a node repair is equal to per node storage at the MBCR point, the nodes that are eavesdropped do not add a value to the cut.
+(For node $j$ in $i$th repair group, if $j \in \Kc$ and $j$ is an eavesdropped node of second type, then right hand side of \eqref{eq:SecureCutBound} evaluates as $H(\sv_j|\sv_1,\cdots,\sv_{j-1},\sv_{\Ec_1}) = H(\dv_j|\sv_1,\cdots,\sv_{j-1},\sv_{\Ec_1})=0$.
+This follows as one can get $\sv_j$ from $\dv_j$ and vice versa for the MBCR point, and $\sv_j \subseteq \sv_{\Ec_1}$.
+Therefore, the contribution of these nodes to the cut through their download links evaluates to zero in value.)
+Consider the remaining $n_i-m_i-l_1^{i,2}$ number of nodes in the repair group $i$, denoted as $\Nc_i$.
+These nodes contact $d$ live nodes, $\sum\limits_{r=0}^{i-1}n_r$ number of these contacted nodes belong to the previously repaired groups.
+In addition, these nodes contact $t-n_i$ nodes that are previously repaired but not contacted by DC.
+For these nodes, the right hand side of \eqref{eq:SecureCutBound} can be evaluated as

+where (a) follows as one can get $\sv_j$ from $\dv_j$ and vice versa for the MBCR point, (b) follows by summing the conditional entropy terms over $j\in\Nc_i$ where $\sv_{\Pc}$ denotes the set of nodes that are repaired before repairing the ones in $\Nc_i$, and (c) follows by upper bounding $H(\dv_{\Nc_i}|\sv_{\Pc},\sv_{\Ec_1})$ by assuming each node in $\Nc_i$ receives independent symbols from the previously repaired nodes and from the first $t-n_i$ nodes of this repair group.
+With $|\Nc_i|=n_i-m_i-l_1^{i,2}$, we have

 where